Streams

 This is the safe page to show to moderators, robots, scrapers, etc. It should not contain any sensitive content that may put your affiliate campaign in danger or in violation of any rules.
 Everything described above for the money page fields also applies to the safe page.

-In most cases, your safe page MUST be displayed without redirects!
-Consider using either a local file or a reverse proxy action.
+In most cases, your safe page must be displayed without redirects!
+Consider using either the local file or the reverse proxy actions.

 Actions